nonarkitten/pseudo-jit/README.md

 However, they are not perfect.

 First of all, the time to recompile code can be quite expensive and is much slower than interpretered code.
 This overhead leads to micro-stutters (jitter, pun not intended) in the execution of code and a worsening of performance for rarely executed code.
-Recompilers can perform so poorly that most also implement stanadard interpreters for these cases and only use recompilation when obvious loops or frequently used subroutines are known.
+Recompilers can perform so poorly that most also implement standard interpreters for these cases and only use recompilation when obvious loops or frequently used subroutines are known.

 Secondly, the code which is produced may be an order of magnitude larger than the original, resulting in a proportional demand on memory.
 While the cost of memory is relatively cheap, this can impact cache locality and negatively impact performance.
 This is exacerbated when the emulator recompiles the same region of memory several times over due to different entry points.